breeku/Vue.js-Spotify-Songsterr/README.md

 ## [Link](https://playlisttabfinder.now.sh/)

 Search for tabs from your Spotify playlists.
-Currently scrapes tabs from songsterr and inserts them to database.
+Currently scrapes tab url and tuning from songsterr and inserts them to database.

 ### Goals:
 #### Both: